 New York City didn’t have a Roman Catholic Church until 1785 when St. Peter’s Church was constructed on Barclay Street, placed beyond the city limits at the time at the urging of city leaders due to the prevalent anti-Catholic sentiments of many in New York (the present landmarked church there replaced the original in 1836.)
 And though they were a small minority of New Yorkers at the time, by 1808 the number of Catholics in New York had increased so much that Pope Pius VII established the Diocese of New York, appointing Jesuit Antony Kohlmann and several of his Jesuit brothers to lead it.
 Part of their task was to establish the Diocese’s first cathedral; Kohlmann chose the site of St. Paul’s Cemetery on the corner of Mott and Prince Streets.
 Joseph Mangin, a French-born architect and engineer, designed the church.
 St. Patrick’s Cathedral (now referred to as “Old St. Patrick’s Cathedral”) was completed in 1815 (it later burned down and was reconstructed on site), and John Connelly, an Irish Immigrant, became the city’s first Bishop.

 In 1842, after two other bishops, who were unsatisfactory to the largely Irish Catholic population of the city, the Irish got someone who they felt represented them.
 Archbishop John Hughes, the son of poor Irish farmers from Country Tyrone, left behind poverty and British oppression, originally settling in Pennsylvania to study at St. Mary’s college.
-Hughes would later gain the nickname of Dagger John for the shape of his dagger and the way he carried it by his chest.
+A popular apocryphal tale was Hughes would later gain the nickname of Dagger John for the shape of his dagger and the way he carried it by his chest.
+Actually, it meant that he was a man you did not cross lightly.
 In 1842, Hughes was appointed bishop of the growing archdiocese of New York City, which was coming under attack from growing anti-Catholic sentiment in the city, emblematic of the anti-immigrant, nativist “Know-Nothing” movement which was ascendant in the country at the time.

 In the 1830s, growing anti-catholic sentiment began to explode.
 In 1831, St. Mary’s Church, the third Catholic Church built in NYC (a wooden structure), was burnt down.
 This violence prompted the diocese to raise the wall around the old St. Patrick’s Cathedral on Mott Street in 1834.
 The attacks continued, and Irish men were stationed at the walls to protect the Chruch, believed to have been placed there by John Hughes, serving as first as coadjutor and later administrator-Apostolic of New York before becoming Archbishop.